tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

   Under "Font" check "Enable system fonts" (the checkbox is at the beginning of the font list) to have access to your [Japanese fonts](japanese-fonts.html).
   Then in document settings set the font to `Noto Serif CJK JP` or a similar Japanese font.

+  If you want to create Anki cards, install [Anki plugin for KOreader](https://github.com/Ajatt-Tools/anki.koplugin).
 * [Zathura](https://wiki.archlinux.org/title/Zathura).
   A minimalistic document viewer.
   Can be used to read novels.